wanitchayap/Mint-s-Personal-Website/content/project/emoji/emoji.md

 * further investigate what types of emoji meanings are more likely to be contextual versus universal

 ### References
-\2019.
-Tweets with emojis - #metoo (2017-10-16) - dataset by hamdan.

 Francesco Barbieri, Luis Espinosa-Anke, and Horacio Saggion.
 2016a.
 Revealing patterns of twitter emoji usage in barcelona and madrid.
 Frontiers in Artificial Intelligence and Applications.
 2016;(Artificial Intelligence Research and Development) 288: 239-44.

 Francesco Barbieri, German Kruszewski, Francesco Ronzano, and Horacio Saggion.
 2016b.
 How cosmopolitan are emojis?: Exploring emojis usage and meaning over different languages with distributional semantics.
 In Proceedings of the 24th ACM international conference on Multimedia, pages 531–535.
 ACM.

 Francesco Barbieri, Francesco Ronzano, and Horacio Saggion.
 2016c.
 What does this emoji mean? a vector space skip-gram model for twitter emojis.
 In Calzolari N, Choukri K, Declerck T, et al, editors.
-Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC

-2016); 2016 May 23-28; Portoroz,ˇ Slovenia.
+Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC 2016); 2016 May 23-28; Portoroz,ˇ Slovenia.
 Paris: European Language Resources Association (ELRA); 2016. p.
 3967-72.
 ELRA (European Language Resources Association).

+Hamdan.
+2019.
+Tweets with emojis - #metoo (2017-10-16) - dataset by hamdan.

 Jing Chen, Dechuan Yang, Xilian Li, Wei Chen, and Tengjiao Wang.
 2018.
 Peperomia at semeval-2018 task 2: vector similarity based approach for emoji prediction.
 In Proceedings of The 12th International Workshop on Semantic Evaluation, pages 428–432.